kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-nest-wallet.md

 ### Recovering Your Wallet

+#### 25 Word Mnemonic Seed
+If you want to recover your wallet with your 25 word mnemonic seed, it's pretty easy.

+Upon opening Nest Wallet, *in the boxes under `Import wallet`*-

+* enter the name you want to give your wallet
+* enter the password you want to encrypt your wallet with
+* enter your 25 word seed in the bottom box

 #### Private View and Spend Keys

 If you want to recover your wallet with your Private View and Spend Key, it is relatively easy.

-Upon opening Nest Wallet, *in the boxes under `Import wallet from keys`*-
+Upon opening Nest Wallet, *in the boxes under `Import wallet`*-

+* click on the circular button to change to the View/Spend key mode
 * enter the name you want to give your wallet
 * enter the password you want to encrypt your wallet with
 * enter your View and Spend key in the bottom two boxes